 While Rottweilers are known for their frighteningly large size and scary looks, they are actually very friendly dogs.
 This breed is generally used by police to catch criminals, search for drugs and explosives.
 Rottweilers also serve as guide dogs for blind people.
 Rottweilers are not aggressive by nature but can become aggressive during training or while trying to defend themselves against other dogs or strangers.

 Rotties can become aggressive during training or while trying to defend themselves against other dogs or strangers.
 Rottweilers should be trained from 8 weeks to 1 year old.
-Rottie owners make the mistake of assuming their Rotties will never become agressive no matter what happens – this gives them a false sense of security when Rotties meet new people or strange animals on walks or in the home.
+Rottie owners make the mistake of assuming their Rotties will never become aggressive no matter what happens – this gives them a false sense of security when Rotties meet new people or strange animals on walks or in the home.

 Rottweiler’s Nutrition

-Following a healthy diet plan that meets all dietary needs without overfeeding
+Following a healthy diet plan that meets all dietary needs without overfeeding:

-Nutrition weight problems prevent ROTTWEILER can be prevented byiler weight problemsRottweilers are prone to obesity and need a diet that is specifically tailored to their needs.
+Nutrition weight problems prevent ROTTWEILER can be prevented byiler weight problems.
+Rottweilers are prone to obesity and need a diet that is specifically tailored to their needs.
 Owners should avoid feeding their Rottweiler foods that are high in fat and calories, such as burgers and pizza.
 Rottweilers should have a diet that is high in protein and low in carbohydrates.

 There are many commercially available dog foods that meet these requirements.
 Owners should consult with their veterinarian to find the best food for their Rottweiler.
 It is important to stick to the recommended feeding schedule, even if the Rottweiler seems like he or she is not getting enough food.
-Oversfeeding can cause obesity, which can lead to health problems later in life.
+Overfeeding can cause obesity, which can lead to health problems later in life.

 In addition to a healthy diet, Rottweilers should have a lot of exercise.
 Rottweilers were originally used as herding dogs, and Rottweiler owners may find it beneficial to take their Rottweiler out for some herding or chase games.
 Rottweilers are very obedient, so training them to do tricks is also a great way to spend time together and keep the dog’s mind working.